nidhiswamy27/PricingParkingSpaces/README.md

     I --> J[Result Table<br>Time, Location, Price]
     J --> K[Sink: compute_and_print<br>(or jsonlines/write)]

-Windowed by 2 hours in Model1 and 30 mins in Model2 with instances on location so that I can independently calculate the next prices for any location.
+Windowed by 2 hours in Model1 and 30 mins in Model2.
+Made instances(partitions) on location so that I could independently calculate the prices for any location.
+For Model 1 took alpha as 10 so that prices stayed between 10 and 20.
+For Model 2, divided 10 between the factors based on how important they were in increasing demand  so that it directly came out normalised:
+   5 - Occupany/Capacity being the most important factor was multiplied by 5 (always took values less than 1) 3 - Queue Length being the next important factor was multiplied by (3/20) (took values mostly upto 20) 1 - Vehicle Type (didn't give it much weight because no matter the size of the vehicle, a complete lot would be occupied; however this gave releif to smaller vehicles since they lead to lesser congestion) - multiplied by (1/4) (encoded to values between 1 and 4 based on size)
+   0.5 - Traffic (very less weight - can lead to both increase and decrease in demand) - multiplied by (1/6) (encoded to values between 1 and 3 based on traffic level)
+   0.5 - Special Day (less weight because increase in demand due to this would be reflected in other features) - multiplied by (1/2) (values were either 0 or 1)